Using plasma to transform water treatment

-Pellucid Water cold plasma is effective for removal of the following chemical and biological agents:
+Pellucid Water cold plasma is effective for removal of the following chemical and biological agents from water:

 inorganic compounds; e.g., iron, manganese, calcium, magnesium, arsenic

 organic compounds; e.g., tannins, GRO, DRO, PCPPs and CECs (including PFAS)